 When thinking of that dream vacation nowadays you can’t just pack your bags and jet off to any far away land when palm trees and clear blue waters start speaking your language.
-The question that arises inevitably when planning that getaway is, “what about the kids?”

 Where to Stay

 The city of Honolulu on the island of O’ahu features an urban-island culture that provides an eclectic mix between lush valleys and pristine waters to fine-dining and a high-energy environment.
 Staying in Waikiki would probably be your best bet if you’ve got the whole family coming along since entertainment and endless stimulation is right out the door of your hotel lobby.
 A few places we recommend include:

 - Waikiki Beach Marriott Resort & Spa